mateuzor/frequent-words/README.md

 # frequent-words

-how to tun it ?
+how to run it ?

 just run the command jest inside the project folder